jenmcquade/lamp-dev/README.md

 1. run `docker ps` to see a list of open Docker containers.
 Find the container ID of your open PHP container with the image *bistormllc/php*.
 Copy the container ID.
 1. run `docker exec -ti bash {CONTAINER ID}` to launch an interactive session in the PHP Docker container.
 1. `cd /var/www/html` to get to project sources folder, containing composer.json.
-1. run `php bin/composer install`
+1. run `ccomposer install`
 ##### Running the Zend Framekwork Skeleton App
 1. `cd /var/www/html/zend_app` to enter the Zend Skelton app directory
-1. run `php ../bin/composer install` to install vendor dependencies.
+1. run `composer install` to install vendor dependencies.
 1. Open http://localhost:8888/zend_app/public

+#### Propel ORM for model development comes preconfigured
+You can use Propel both within the _src_ project directory and inside of the Zend MVC Skeleton App.
+It is available globally after running `composer install` in the _src_ project directory or locally after running `composer install` inside the _src/zend_app_ directory.
+1. `cd /var/www/html/zend_app` to enter the Zend Skeleton app directory
+1. run `propel init` to initialize schema and inheritance classes to manage CRUD operations.
+1. Each time you will update your schema, you should run `propel sql:build` and `propel sql:insert`

 ### Requirements
 1. Docker: https://docs.docker.com/engine/installation/